![]() |

 Eligibility

-Applicants must be a current member of the BC Hemophilia Society and be diagnosed with an inherited bleeding disorder.
-They must reside outside of the Greater Vancouver Regional District.
+Applicants must be a current member of the BC Hemophilia Society and be diagnosed with hemophilia/ inherited bleeding disorder.
+See TERMS below.

 Amount of funding